Domain-specific language: Programming tools

 Some domain-specific languages expand over time to include full-featured programming tools, which further complicates the question of whether a language is domain-specific or not.
-A good example is the functional language XSLT, specifically designed for transforming one XML graph into another, which has been extended since its inception to allow (particularly in its 2.0 version) for various forms of filesystem interaction, string and date manipulation, and data typing.
+A good example is the functional language Extensible Stylesheet Language Transformation (XSLT), specifically designed to transform one XML graph into another, which has been extended since its inception to allow (specifically in its 2.0 version) various forms of file system interaction, string and date manipulation, and data typing.

-In model-driven engineering, many examples of domain-specific languages may be found like OCL, a language for decorating models with assertions or QVT, a domain-specific transformation language.
-However, languages like UML are typically general-purpose modeling languages.
+In model-driven engineering, many examples of domain-specific languages may be found like Object Constraint Language (OCL), a language for decorating models with assertions or Query/View/Transformation (QVT), a domain-specific transformation language.
+However, languages like Unified Modeling Language (UML) are typically general-purpose modeling languages.

-To summarize, an analogy might be useful: a Very Little Language is like a knife, which can be used in thousands of different ways, from cutting food to cutting down trees.
-A domain-specific language is like an electric drill: it is a powerful tool with a wide variety of uses, but a specific context, namely, putting holes in things.
-A General Purpose Language is a complete workbench, with a variety of tools intended for performing a variety of tasks.
-Domain-specific languages should be used by programmers who, looking at their current workbench, realize they need a better drill and find that a particular domain-specific language provides exactly that.
+To summarize, an analogy is useful: a very little language is like a knife, which can be used in thousands of different ways, from cutting food to self-defense.
+A domain-specific language is like an electric drill: it is a powerful tool with a wide variety of uses, but a specific context, namely, making holes in things.
+A general purpose language is a complete workbench, with a variety of tools intended for performing a variety of tasks.
+Domain-specific languages should be used by programmers who, looking at their current workbench, realize they need a better drill and find that a given domain-specific language provides exactly that.

 Domain-specific language topics

-External and Embedded Domain Specific Languages
+External and embedded domain specific languages

-DSLs implemented via an independent interpreter or compiler are known as External Domain Specific Languages.
+DSLs implemented via an independent interpreter or compiler are termed external domain specific languages.
 Well known examples include TeX or AWK.
-A separate category known as Embedded (or Internal) Domain Specific Languages are typically implemented within a host language as a library and tend to be limited to the syntax of the host language, though this depends on host language capabilities.
+A separate category termed embedded (or internal) domain specific languages are typically implemented within a host language as a library and tend to be limited to the syntax of the host language, though this depends on host language abilities.